procrastinate-org/procrastinate/docs/discussions.rst

 an alternative that fits our need, as we could not find one we were completely satisfied with.

-Nethertheless, we acknowledge the impressive Open Source work accomplished by some projects that really stand out, to name a few:
+Nevertheless, we acknowledge the impressive Open Source work accomplished by some projects that really stand out, to name a few:

 - Celery_: Is really big and supports a whole variety of cases, but not using